 Your ankles are ticking time bombs just waiting to explode

-Even though most men (especially those that follow competitive professional sports religiously) would tell you that they are most afraid of an ACL injury to the knee – the kind of catastrophic injury that can completely derail a career or stop you from competing on the weekends entirely – the injury that most men are going to have to face when they are active in sports is a low or high ankle sprain.
+Even though most men (especially those who follow competitive professional sports religiously) would tell you that they are most afraid of an ACL injury to the knee – the kind of catastrophic injury that can completely derail a career or stop you from competing on the weekends entirely – the injury that most men are going to have to face when they are active in sports is a low or high ankle sprain.

 After all, 99.99% of all lower body weight is going to be placed upon this soft tissue when we run, when we pivot, and when we jump – or do anything else that puts our feet in contact with the ground – and when you multiply all of the force that we are applying, it’s amazing that they don’t give out more often.